Macroscopic fluctuation theory of interacting Brownian particles

-For the Rouse chain, the divergence of the diffusion coefficient at zero density~\eqref{eq:DRouseDilute} is compensated by the $\bar\rho$ in the denominator of~\eqref{eq:Xt2}, yielding a finite value of the prefactor at zero density. (ii) Both for the Rouse chain and the tethered particles, the high density behaviour is identical to the case of purely hardcore repulsion.
+For the Rouse chain, the divergence of the diffusion coefficient at zero density~\eqref{eq:DRouseDilute} is compensated by the $\bar\rho$ in the denominator of~\eqref{eq:Xt2}, yielding a finite value of the prefactor at zero density. (ii) Both for the Rouse chain and the tethered particles, the high-density behaviour is identical to the case of purely hardcore repulsion, see Figs.~\ref{fig:Xt2loglog} and~\ref{fig:Xt2l1loglog}.
 This is expected, since the potentials can be neglected at short distances.
 This is not the case for repulsive potentials, such as the Calogero and WCA potentials (the latter is considered within the nearest-neighbour approximation, which gives the best estimate for $D(\rho)$, see Fig.~\ref{fig:DWCA}).
-In this case, the low-density behaviour is identical to the noninteracting case, since the potential is small at long distances and can thus be neglected.
+In this case, the low-density behaviour is identical to the noninteracting case, since the potential is small at long distances and can thus be neglected, see Figs.~\ref{fig:Xt2loglog} and~\ref{fig:Xt2l1loglog}.
 However, the prefactor decays faster than in the hardcore case when the density increases.

 We show in Fig.~\ref{fig:Xt2fctT} the prefactor of the mean squared displacement~\eqref{eq:Xt2} as a function of the temperature $T$.
 For all interaction potentials, the prefactor vanishes at $T=0$ due to the numerator of~\eqref{eq:Xt2}, and increases with the temperature.
 In particular, in the case of the Calogero potential, using the low-temperature behaviour of the diffusion coefficient~\eqref{eq:DCaloHighDens} gives